 Emotional freedom technique is a tool often referred to as ‘emotional acupuncture without the needles.’
 It is believed to work well with patients with chronic conditions like CFS as it helps send calming signals all throughout the body.
-It turns off the fight or flight response of the body and reduce the cortisol level.
-Reduction in stress and anxiety can impact the body in several areas including the hormonal, neurological, and physical aspects.
+Consequently, it turns off the fight or flight response of the body and reduce the cortisol level.
+Furthermore, reduction in stress and anxiety can impact the body in several areas including the hormonal, neurological, and physical aspects.
 This, in turn, helps the body in functioning better.

 Studies show that clinical EFT can help in alleviating some physical symptoms like pain.
 In one study, it shows that veterans experienced a significant drop in physical pain after EFT, as were patients suffering from fibromyalgia.

 If you’re suffering from unusual fatigue for six months or longer, I can help you.
 I’m a certified hypnotherapist in London who combines techniques of hypnotherapy and coaching in alleviating symptoms of chronic conditions like chronic fatigue syndrome.